 You’ve got your idea, and your focused message — now you need to get the word out in a thoughtful and strategic way.

-We recommend recruiting a group of engaged and highly visible alum and/or students (outside of the team running the campaign) to help spread the word about your campaign.
-This cheerleading team will be at the ready to amplify the message as soon as you launch, giving your initial kick-off announcement more oomph.
+We recommend recruiting a group of engaged and highly visible alum and/or students (outside of the development team running the campaign) to help spread the word about your campaign.
 They can also be alerted at key times throughout the campaign if a mid-campaign challenge or extra push is needed.

 You’ll need some tactics designed, containing all the key info on the campaign and how people can give.
-Make sure you get input on all the key stakeholders who will want to be involved in this decision — and get their input up front (no thrashing).
+Make sure you get input from all the key stakeholders who will want to be involved in this decision — and get their input up front.